App version: 0.1.0

 2. Leasing

-This option for mower financing is more applicable to a riding lawn mower or tractor.
+Leasing a mower is more applicable to a riding lawn mower or tractor.
 Rather than buy the mower outright, you may be able to lease it for several years.
 The benefit is that your monthly payment may be lower than it would be if you financed it through a loan.
 What’s more, you won’t have to worry about maintenance, and, at the end of the lease period, you can turn the mower in and get a new one or buy it outright.

 3. Tractor Loans